NEW: Vice President Joe Biden apologizes to the UAE

 Erdogan’s office and the Turkish Foreign Ministry did not immediately respond to a CNN request for comment regarding Biden’s apology.

-The issue has arisen at a sensitive time, with Turkey’s government authorizing the use of military force against terror groups, including ISIS as its fighters laid siege to towns just south of the Turkish border.
+The issue has arisen at a sensitive time, with Turkey’s government authorizing the use of military force against terrorist organizations, including ISIS, as the militant group’s fighters laid siege to towns just south of the Turkish border.

 The government also agreed to allow foreign troops to launch operations against ISIS from Turkey.